56quarters/casm/README.md

 ## Compatibility

-Casm implementations of core utilities will generally not support all the options or features of their GNU counterparts.
-They'll usually be similar in spirit, but not drop-in replacements.
+These implementations of core utilities don't support all the options or features of their GNU counterparts.
+They're similar in spirit, but defnitely not drop-in replacements.